StoreDot: Germanium batteries

 The company was developing germanium-based batteries by 2017, citing graphite-free batteries and an electric vehicle battery that fully charges in five minutes, expecting "millions of cars" to be equipped with its electric vehicle battery by 2020.
 The company announced in 2018 that its mobile phone battery would be commercially available by 2019, and that it had plans to build a battery factory in the United States by 2022.
 In 2019 it announced the commercialization of a 168-cell germanium-tin battery for electric scooters, and stated that its mobile phone products would be commercially available in late 2020 and the scooter battery would be commercially available in 2021.
 The company's CEO said its electric car battery would have ten times as many cells as the scooter battery, charge fast enough to add 300 miles of range in under five minutes, and have a cooling system; and that its batteries did not degrade.

-A 2019 peer-reviewed study concluded that the company's claimed battery capabilities have no basis in published, peer-reviewed literature, and listed its unreleased products.
+A 2019 peer-reviewed study concluded that the company's stated battery capabilities have no basis in published, peer-reviewed literature, and listed its unreleased products.
 Science journalist John Timmer could not identify in 2021 any published research about the company's germanium battery technology.

 Silicon batteries

-The company started promoting its silicon-based batteries in 2019 and ceased development of its germanium-based batteries in 2020.
+The company started promoting its silicon-graphite-electrode batteries in 2019 and ceased development of its germanium-based batteries in 2020.
 The company sent germanium sample batteries to manufacturers in place of silicon sample batteries.
 The company's CEO said the germanium batteries were only developed as proof-of-concept, were only meant to be sold in small quantities, and that they were never released because they weren't sufficiently differentiated from the rest of the market.

 Group14 Technologies has developed silicon nanoparticles called SCC55 which allow lithium-silicon batteries to charge from 10% to 80% state-of-charge in 10 minutes.
 StoreDot tested the material for use in their silicon batteries.
-As of 2023, the company is looking for suppliers capable of manufacturing thousands of tonnes of this material, which is critical for their business.
+The company was looking in 2023 for suppliers capable of manufacturing thousands of tonnes of this material, which is critical for their business.
 The battery cells have a sponge-like carbon electrode imbued with silicon nanoparticles that react with the lithium ions, keeping the silicon's expansion within the carbon "sponge".